-Remember that over 30% of cyber attacks are done by insiders.
+Remember that insiders are involved with over 30% of cyber attacks.
 Track insider behaviour by monitoring and logging access to sensitive data.
 Make it clear to staff just how good you are at recognizing fraudulent transactions

 Limit employees’ access to only the files, folders, and applications that they need to perform their on-the-job tasks.

 Where possible use 2 Factor Authentication, or even multi factor authentication, before authorizing any major requests.

 Check emails for links and executables.
 Give your teams ways to report potential phishing or pretexting

 Monitor and scan any device that’s connected to a computer system or network, and prohibit the use of removable media (e.g. USB drives).